Healthy Marriage Checklist: How to Have a Successful Marriage

 10. Stop nagging

-Even if you are in a healthy marriage, you may still feel jealous or taken for granted.
+Even if you are in a good marriage, you may still feel jealous or taken for granted.

 However, jealousy decreases the satisfaction of marriage, especially in men.15